 A complete guide on how to install solid wood floors, written by our expert team.

 Installing wood flooring, for the most part, is actually quite simple.
-However, there are some important rules to follow and failure to do so can lead to expensive problems.
-Ensure that you follow our guide and you will have a problem free floor.
+Before learning how to lay solid wood flooring, there is some very important preparation.
+Ensure that you follow our guide and you will have a hassle-free wooden floor.

 - Hand Saw